|

 - RAOUL:

-French from of German Ralph, meaning "wise wolf."
+meaning "wise wolf."

 - RAPHAËL:

-French form of Raphael, meaning "God has
+French form of Hebrew Rephael, meaning "healed

-- RAPHAEL:
+- RAPHAEL

-- RASHAD:
+- RASHAD

-Arabic name meaning "integrity of conduct."
+(رشاد): Arabic name meaning "good

 - RASHAUN: